-A motion effect changes the size, shape, opacity, duration, the position of your video, image, text or graphic in your projects.
-Motions effects are easy.
+A motion effect changes the size, shape, opacity, duration, the position of your video, image, text, or graphic in your projects.
+Motion effects are easy.
 I’m not going to explain the how of motion effects.
 I’m going to explain why.

 Our story for this post is We haven’t heard that word in forever.

 The first shot [:00] is Garrett shooting a basketball around in an empty gym.

 There is a slow zoom.
 The photographer didn’t shoot that, I did that in post.
 I want to pull you into the story visually and symbolically.
 I change the scale from 100% at the start of the clip to 130%.
 130% of the original resolution is about the maximum I scale video.
 Beyond 130%, your video starts getting blurry.

 The next shot [:07] is of the scoreboard.

 I start the scale at 125% and create a slow zoom to 100% scale.
 The speed is 75%.
 The shot is blurry.
 I like the way the light coming from the scoreboard blends with the silhouette shot of garret playing basketball.
 The cross-dissolve between the two shots is 4 seconds.

 The next shot [:11] is a super-tight shot of the scoreboard rotated -30 degrees.